aptech/docs/docs/CR-tkf2ps.rst

 Remarks
 -------

-The conversion is done using the global parameters in *peps.dec*.
+The conversion is done using the global parameters in :file:`peps.dec`.
 You can modify these globally by editing the *.dec* file, or locally by setting them in your program before calling :func:`tkf2ps`.